Dateline: Granada, Nicaragua

 In 1990, notes Matthew Timms of Business Destinations, policy makers introduced free-market reforms that privatized 350 formerly state-run businesses.

 During that same year, the government launched an initiative to encourage foreign investment.

 Investors and expats from the United States and Europe, along with the government of Spain, purchased run-down historic buildings, and converted them into new homes, rental properties and businesses.

-Thanks to Law 306, expats wishing to start tourist-related businesses can benefit from special incentives.
+Thanks to Law 306, expats wishing to start tourism-related businesses can benefit from special incentives.

-Law 306 provides generous benefits to businesses that are tourist related.
+Law 306 provides generous benefits to businesses that are tourism-related.
 Seeing the advances from tourism that Costa Rica enjoyed, Nicaragua enacted a progressive tax incentive law in 1999 as an effort to boost foreign and local investment in its tourism sector.

 Examples of large and small businesses enjoying the benefits of Law 306: